cbrew/cbrew.github.io/_posts/2000-03-30-StringDistance.markdown

 <address style="text-align:left;"><a href="mailto:cbrew@acm.org" style="text-align:left;" target="_blank">Chris Brew</a></address>

-22 years later (11-19-2022) Chris adds: This post resulted in the creation of at least two implementations.
+## 22 years later (11-19-2022) Chris adds:

+This post resulted in the creation of at least two implementations.
+There's

-There's a Perl module by Keith Ivey. (https://metacpan.org/pod/Text::Brew) and a Python package by David Gutteridge, ( https://github.com/dhgutteridge/Brew-Distance ) .
+- A [Perl module called Text::Brew](https://metacpan.org/pod/Text::Brew) by Keith Ivey.
+- A [Python package](https://github.com/dhgutteridge/Brew-Distance) by David Gutteridge, .
 David comments that:

 > This implementation is useful for cases where real-time performance is not a consideration, but re-weighting edit types or the post-processing evaluation of edit steps is a requirement.
 (Also, as it's a simple, pure Python implementation, it could be easily customized, and it could be used as a sample implementation for educational purposes.)

 That's exactly what I had in mind.
-If you really need fast performance while staying in Python, try https://github.com/fujimotos/polyleven
+If you really need fast performance try [polyleven](https://github.com/fujimotos/polyleven) in Python or go looking for an implementation in another language.
+Many exist.